-The goal of this selection of resources is to help parents support their children with the important ongoing project of homework.
+The goal of this selection of resources is to help students and their parents with the important ongoing project of homework.
 Below are tools for helping with learning strategies, motivation, memory, reading comprehension, and mathematics.

 There are 22 articles in this section.

 Just as your children have schedules and expectations each day at school, it is important to have them at home as well.
 These five tips will jump-start your homework routine and make the process easier for everyone.

 When instructional materials present a barrier to student learning, teachers often adapt the materials to allow students greater access to the information to be taught.
 These adaptations may involve changing the content of the materials (the nature or amount of information to be learned) or changing the format of the materials (the way information is presented to the learner).

 Does your child have trouble finishing homework within a reasonable amount of time?
 Is homework a frequent family battle?
 Learn how to stay sane and help your child succeed.